What is Conversion Rate Optimization (CRO)?

 Chapter 3

-Planning your Conversion Rate Optimization strategy
+Planning your CRO strategy

 Before attempting to launch a full-blown CRO initiative, you’ll want to do some prep work.
 Follow these steps to plan your optimization strategy: